pawelmat142/telegram-discord-bot/README.md

 ## Description

-Bot for automatically sending messages from a private telegram channel to a discord channel.
+Bot for automatically forwarding messages from a private telegram channel to a discord channel.
 Build with NestJS

 ## Installation